We are at a tipping point

-Through education, advocacy and grassroots engagement, IFAW has initiated a multifaceted campaign in the U.S. and Canada to drive public awareness, push for regulatory change, and promote innovative solutions to save North Atlantic right whales.
+Through education, advocacy, and grassroots engagement, IFAW has initiated a multifaceted campaign in the U.S. and Canada to drive public awareness, push for regulatory change, and promote innovative solutions to save North Atlantic right whales.

-Preventing ship strikes
+Preventing vessel strikes

-Advancing ropeless fishing technology
+Advancing acoustic, on-demand fishing technology

 IFAW's Marine Mammal Rescue team, based on Cape Cod in Yarmouth Port, MA, is ready to intervene at a moment’s notice when a right whale is observed to be entangled or in poor health.
 Our team of experienced whale veterinarians and biologists work with NOAA and the Center for Coastal Studies to support challenging cases.
-We have a custom-built remote drug delivery device capable of administering sedatives that helps slow whales down to improve the chances of a successful disentanglement.
+We have a custom-built remote drug delivery device capable of administering sedatives that help slow whales down to improve the chances of a successful disentanglement.

 In cases of deceased whales, IFAW's Marine Mammal Rescue team has the skills to perform a necropsy to learn more about the whale’s cause of death.